-Although some have overlooked it, we at the Humane Society are excited to celebrate Thanksgiving this Thursday!
-Spending a day with our loved ones is something we cherish, but we want to encourage all of you to not overlook your pets on this day of thanks.
+Spending a day with our loved ones is something we cherish here at the Humane Society of Greater Dayton, but we want to encourage all of you to not overlook your pets on this day of thanks.
 Please keep your pets in mind especially when it comes to preparing your traditional Thanksgiving feast.
 Although some food items may be a staple to your family around the dinner table, they can be harmful to your pets.
 Here are a few things to keep in mind this Thanksgiving.

 A full house of family and friends may be overwhelming to your pet.
 Make sure to have a safe place for your pets to retreat to if they feel scared.
 Set a room aside for them that is quiet and free of people.
 You can also have some calming music playing in the room to help your pet tune out the noise from your party.
 Make sure to have things that are familiar to your pet in the room including their bed, toys, food and water.